Calculators

 Related Calculators

 Old Tax Regime: Under this system, individuals can reduce their taxable income through various deductions and exemptions.
-Deductions are available for investments in areas like Provident Fund, insurance premiums, and health insurance.
+Deductions are available for investments in areas like provident fund, insurance premiums, health insurance and more.
+Tax rates are relatively higher under this tax regime but choosing this system helps lowering the overall taxable income using many deductions.

-New Tax Regime: This system offers lower tax rates but with fewer deductions and exemptions.
+New Tax Regime: This system offers lower tax rates but extremely limited deductions and exemptions.
 The goal of the new system is to simplify taxes and reduce the overall tax burden.
 Individuals with fewer deductions and those who prefer a simpler tax structure may opt for this regime.
 People who choose this system won't qualify for many deductions available in the old regime.

-That is why it is important to compare the tax payable in the old vs new regime using the income tax calculator.
+That is why it is important to compare the tax payable in the old vs new regime using the 1 Finance Old vs New Income Tax Calculator.

 For age upto 59 years